 Flashpackers are required to produce proof of COVID-19 vaccination 30 days before departure OR proof of a negative test within 72 hours of their adventure starting.
 Flashpackers must also provide evidence that they have purchased travel insurance for the duration of their adventure.
 Remember, flights aren't included and prices are based on sharing a twin room.
 If you'd like to upgrade to a single room, you can add this during the booking process or by contacting our Customer Experience team.

-Estimated total drive time on this adventure: 50 hours
+Estimated total drive time for this adventure: 50 hours

 Day 01 Hello, Marrakech

 Welcome to dizzying, exotic, addictive Marrakech.
 This medieval oasis town, with the UNESCO heritage medina at its core, is certainly a force to be reckoned with.
-And reckon with it you will – but first, some down time at your luxury lodgings.
-Here, with views towards the Atlas Mountains and thriving medina, you’ll have a chance to meet and relax with your group.
+And reckon with it you will – but first, some down time at your four-star lodgings at 2 Ciels Hotel.
+Here, by a rooftop pool with views towards the Atlas Mountains and thriving Medina, you’ll have a chance to meet and relax with your group.
 At tonight’s welcome dinner at La Tangia, prepare for some of Morocco’s culinary greats: tagines, grilled meats, couscous; as well as your first experience of warm Moroccan hospitality.

 Day 02 Hollywood Landscapes